 You bet!
 If you have any left in your garden right now.
 Don here with one of my favorite fall meals.
-Fried Green Tomatoes are so good you might just want to snatch some green tomatoes off your plants to make for supper tonight.
-I usually make this meal in the fall when the nights are getting colder and the tomatoes don’t have time to get ripe, but Lois found some green tomatoes at the market yesterday and we enjoyed them last night for supper.
+Fried Green Tomatoes are so good in the fall when the nights are getting colder and the tomatoes don’t have time to get ripe.
+Don’t let them go to waste.

 Wash and slice the tomatoes, dip them I’m egg and a flour and cornmeal mix, and fry until the coating is nicely browned.
 Easy.

 Making Fried Green Tomatoes is a Southern U.S. tradition each year.
 We take the not-yet-ripe tomatoes and cook them to serve as a side dish or in some homes a main course.
 They are delicious along side most meats, an addition to a vegetarian meal, the main ingredient in a sandwich or just eaten as a snack.
 They are great left over if kept in the refrigerator and eaten in a day or two.

 Fried green tomatoes are wonderful just as they are or you can add your favorite dipping sauce or salad dressing for added zip.
 Lois especially enjoys them with her homemade Russian Dressing.
 Try it and comment how you like it.

 What You Need

 You will need a knife and cutting board, measuring cups and spoons, and a good nonstick frying pan.
 And get yourself a copy of Fannie Flagg’s book for a good read!

 Fried Green Tomatoes RecipePrint